Elmer-Almeida/macalicious/README.md

 # Macalicious

-This is the codebase for [Macalicious](https://www.macalicious.ca/).
-A website to showcase various Macaron cookies for sale in Ontario.
+A ecommerce website built in Python Django that enables customers to place and manage their orders, contact and more.

-The codebase has the following apps:
+The project has the following apps:

 * Account
 * Cart